 We're sure you will have many questions regarding laser eye surgery which you would like answers to prior to visiting our clinic for your consultation.
 We have put together a list of those questions that we are asked most frequently.

 Hopefully you will find the answers to some of your questions here, however if not please call us on 01204 387467 during normal clinic hours and we will do our best to help.

 You can either scroll through the questions below or use the search bar opposite.

 Our optometrist Angela Critchley explains what conditions could prevent you from having laser eye surgery.

 Some candidates for laser eye surgery do have thin corneas which makes them unsuitable for LASIK.
-However, LASEK may be an alternative procedure.
+However, SURFACE treatment may be an alternative procedure.
 To know for certain, you will need to come along for a free assessment & consultation.

 Just because you have been diagnosed with large pupils doesn't necessarily mean you will not be suitable for laser eye correction.

 You're certainly not too old for laser eye surgery at 61, but we might have to reconsider if you have cataract.
 An assessment and consultation will determine your suitability.